 Students develop their capacity for judging what is responsible and respectful, just as they come to appreciate the meaning of responsibility and respectful behaviour, through practice.
-Especially when they are young, students need to experience and decipher moral questions in terms that are meaningful to them.
+Students need to experience and decipher moral questions in terms that are meaningful to them.